Education in Hong Kong: International education

 Private, international schools come at very different prices.
-The most expensive school is currently Li Po Chun United World College of Hong Kong, with average annual fees of HKD $360,000 (USD $46,450.13).
+The most expensive school is currently Li Po Chun United World College of Hong Kong, with average annual fees of HKD $360,000 (US$46,450.13).
 These fees are skewed by the fact that this school is boarding only, and only for the students studying the last two years of the IB.
 The next most expensive school in the territory is the Chinese International School (CIS), an IB continuum, bi-lingual school (Mandarin and English).
-Its average fees across year groups is currently HKD 216,500 (USD $27,935).
+Its average fees across year groups is currently HKD 216,500 (US$27,935).

 In addition to the international day school, Hong Kong's Japanese population is served by a weekend education programme, the Hong Kong Japanese Supplementary School (香港日本人補習授業校, Honkon Nihonjin Hoshū Jugyō Kō).

+The French International School of Hong Kong is the only accredited primary / secondary school by the French Ministry of Education, additionally it provides an english medium international stream and in 1988 was the first school in Hong Kong to offer the IB Diploma, making it the first International school in Hong Kong to become a World IB School.

-In 2018 Angie Chan reported that increasing numbers of Chinese students, including Hong Kong Chinese and Mainland Chinese, were enrolling in private international schools.
-In 2017 the percentage of foreign students in such institutions was under 75%, with Hong Kong Chinese being 21.6% and Mainland Chinese being about 4%.
+In 2018 Angie Chan reported that increasing numbers of Chinese students, including Hong Kong Chinese and mainland Chinese, were enrolling in private international schools.
+In 2017 the percentage of foreign students in such institutions was under 75%, with Hong Kong Chinese being 21.6% and mainland Chinese being about 4%.
 In previous eras virtually the entire international school student body was foreign.

-There are top-rated exempted courses where courses offered overseas are collaborated with local institutions in Hong Kong to broaden the scope of Tertiary Education in Hong Kong.
+There are top-rated exempted courses where courses offered overseas are collaborated with local institutions in Hong Kong to broaden the scope of tertiary education in Hong Kong.
 MIT has an innovation node in Hong Kong.